cannsky/project3fusion/README.md

-## Web3 Moba Game
+## Project 3 Fusion

 **This project is an experimental project to see the limits of blockchain gaming.** As a team of three people, we try to bring an example moba game to the web3 space with transferring the functionalty from web2 to web3 as much as possible.
-The idea of a full-chain game is commonly used in web3 space, but without some smart shortcuts, it is not a possibility in blockchain world.
+Using this approach allow us to develop needed tools better for the web3 game developers.
+So what we aim is basically collecting a bunch of tools together for speeding the web3 game development along with templates.

 ## Goals